Puerto Rican Bacalaitos are thin, crispy, and fried to perfection until they are golden brown.

-Bacalaitos are considered a fritter, a snack or an appetizer.
-Usually is not something you eat in combination of something else like white rice and beans.
-But what you can have with a crispy delicious bacalaito is a refreshing passion fruit mojito or a big piña colada.
+Bacalaitos are considered a fritter, a snack, or an appetizer.
+Usually is not something you eat in combination with something else but a refreshing passion fruit mojito cocktail or a big piña colada without alcohol is always a good choice.

 How to make Bacalaitos

-5. Time to fry your bacalaitos.
-Turn your heat to a medium and pour your batter.
-It will look like a flat pancake and that’s exactly what you want.
-When the temperature of your oil is low it helps the batter spread out instead of just sitting into a lump.
+- Photo 3: Add oil to a shallow pan, turn your heat to medium, and pour your batter.
+At first, it will look like a flat pancake and that’s exactly what you want.
+When the temperature of your oil is low it helps the batter spread out instead of just separating into little lumps.
 I also try to spread the mix with whatever I pour it with.
+Fry for 3 minutes per side.

 Puerto Rican Bacalaitos | Salted Codfish Fritters